Sanjay3008/Sewage-Gas-Monitoring-using-Iot-Version-2/README.md

 # Iot Sewage Gas Monitoring And Alert System
-This is the new version of the Iot Sewage Gas Monitoring App.An android application that provides the hazardous gaseous concentation and alert for sewage workers.This app supports three languages-Tamil,English and Hindi.The variation of these gases is displayed using graph.
+This is the new version of the Iot Sewage Gas Monitoring App.
+An android application that provides the hazardous gaseous concentration and alert for sewage workers.
+This app supports three languages-Tamil, English and Hindi.
+The variation of these gases is displayed using graphs.

 # App Images
 ![1 - Copy](https://user-images.githubusercontent.com/58475664/90335031-6e5d2f80-dfef-11ea-915e-fd59ab0b3f66.jpg)